azsk/ADOScanner-docs/10-Miscellaneous Features/Readme.md

 # Configure an ADO organization to be baseline compliant

 ### Overview
-If you have newly onboarded to Azure DevOps and want to start fresh with a securely configured Organization and Project, you can use the *Set-AzSKADOBaselineConfigurations* command.
-The command will scan the organization/project for baseline controls and fix any of the controls that have failed.
+If you have newly onboarded to Azure DevOps and want to start fresh with a securely configured Organization and Project; or, if you want to configure your existing project and its resources to be baseline compliant, you can use the *Set-AzSKADOBaselineConfigurations* command.
+The command will scan the organization/project/resources for baseline controls and fix any of the controls that have failed.
 Instead of manually running the scans and fixing the controls, you can automatically fix all of the covered controls.
-This ensures you start with a secured configuration.
+This ensures you have a secured configuration.

 ### Usage